 The optional columns for the WHODrug B3 dictionary include:

-All available columns are displayed for MedDRA by default and they include:
+Vault displays all available columns for MedDRA by default.
+These columns include:

 - Primary Path